World Chef: Sushi chef finds success in Australian country town

 Remove any scum on the surface of the soup as the vegetables cook.
 When all the vegetables are cooked through, turn the heat down low.

-It’s important to never boil the stock once you have dissolved the miso paste, as this will spoil the flavour.
+It’s important to never boil the stock once you have dissolved the miso paste, as this will spoil the flavor.